msinha251/mlzoomcamp-midterm-project-2022/README.md

 ## Midterm Project - Spaceship Titanic

-In this project we are predicting whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
+In this project we are building and API for predicting whether a passenger was transported to an alternate dimension during the Spaceship Titanic's collision with the spacetime anomaly.
 To help you make these predictions, you're given a set of personal records recovered from the ship's damaged computer system.

 ### Data